A lower bound for the Milnor number of vector fields: Holomorphic vector fields with non-isolated singularities

 Since $Y=X_\kappa$, it follows that for every $\kappa$ one has

-\begin{definition} A foliation $\fol$ is said to be \emph{totally simple} along a positive-dimensional component $\W\subset \sing(\fol)$ if, for every point $q\in\W$, there exists a local representative holomorphic vector field $X$ of $\fol$ and a $d\times d$ minor of the Jacobian matrix $JX(q)$ whose eigenvalues are all nonzero. \end{definition}
+\begin{definition} A foliation $\fol$ is said to be \emph{totally simple} along a positive-dimensional component $\W\subset \sing(\fol)$ if, for every point $q\in\W$, there exists a local holomorphic vector field $X$ representing $\fol$ and a $d\times d$ minor of the Jacobian matrix $JX(q)$ all of whose eigenvalues are non-zero. \end{definition}